For those of you, like us, who may be pondering: "Why is everyone suddenly ADHD?" we looked into the question to find some answers.

 According to Johns Hopkins Medicine, combined type ADHD is the most common type of ADHD.

-Does ADHD make you different?
+Does ADHD make you different or neurodivergent?

 ADHD, autism spectrum disorder, and dyslexia are all considered neurodivergent conditions.